 In March 2002, Suzuki introduced a new four-door, front-wheel-drive sport sedan named the Aerio and a related Aerio SX hatchback.
-Both cars have an unconventional appearance that places them in a u...
+Both cars have an unconventional appearance that places them in a unique spot in the marketplace.All-wheel drive became available for the 2003 model year.
+For 2004, a ...
 Read Full Report

 Remember when your mother told you not to go out with a wet head, or else you'll catch a cold?
 Wrong.Some myths just will not die.In the automotive world, there's a false perception that all imported cars, especially Japanese cars, are superior to American cars.
 This is not the case.Just try on a Suzuki Aerio SX for a week.This car looks like a good deal on paper.The Aerio SX is a 5-d...
-Read Full Review
+Read full review for the 2005 Suzuki Aerio

 I've had the Suzuki Aerio for a couple years, and so far I didn't have any issues with it.
 It's excellent on fuel millage and it doesn't cost anywhere near what a Civic or Corolla cost.
 You get the th...
 Read Full Review